JetBrains/teamcity-documentation/topics/working-with-meta-runner.md

 <img src="paths-to-artifacts-parameter.png" width="750" alt="Paths to artifacts in Build Parameters"/>

 Note that each parameter can have a specification where we can provide the label, description, type of control, and specify validation conditions.

+If your meta-runner contains steps that need to access files and folders of a remote repository, do the following:

+1. Go the settings of a build configuration that imports a meta-runner.
+2. Switch to the **Version Control Settings** tab.
+3. Click the **Attach VCS root** button.
+4. In the **Attach existing VCS root** choose the same root your origin configuration uses.
+5. Click **Save** at the bottom of the page and run your build configuration.
+Since it now has a connection to a VCS repository, build steps can access required files and are able to finish successfully.

 >Here the Ant build step is used just as an example.
 In the initial build configuration, you can use any of the available build runners (for example, MSBuild or .NET process), and configure the settings and define the parameters for this build step.
 When you extract a meta-runner from this build configuration, all the settings defined in the build step, and all the build parameters will be added to the meta-runner.